How to save money on Airbnb bookings

-- Capital One Venture Rewards Credit Card: 60,000 bonus miles after you spend $3,000 on purchases within the first three months of account opening.
+- Capital One Venture Rewards Credit Card: 75,000 miles when you spend $4,000 on purchases within three months from account opening.

 - Capital One Spark Miles for Business: 50,000 miles after you spend $4,500 on purchases within the first three months from account opening

 The information for the Capital One Spark Miles has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 Of course, you can also offset your Airbnb expenses with a statement credit from one of the best cash back credit cards.

 When you make a purchase through a shopping portal, you’ll earn bonus miles in addition to the miles you’ll earn with your credit card.
 Airbnb partners with Delta and British Airways to give you extra miles just for reserving through their link.
 And yes, the price is identical to if you booked direct with Airbnb.
 Here’s what you’ll earn: